 What is sexual intimacy?
 It’s talking during sex.
 This doesn’t mean you should start having a conversation about what’s for dinner later.

 There are two excellent avenues for talking during sex that you can explore with your partner.
 First, you can try talking naughty to one another.
 You can be as graphic or as reserved as you like with this one.
-This a great way to let your inhibitions go and connect with your words and fantasies.
+This a great way to let your inhibitions go and connect with your words and fantasies for being intimate with someone.

 You could also take a much sweeter approach and whisper sweet nothings to one another.
 Tell your spouse what you like about what you are doing, tell them you love them, and say how close you feel to them.